7 Types of Plastic: Know Your Waste To Be A Pro-Recycler

 It’s worth noting that even recyclable plastics can be deemed unrecyclable if they aren’t properly prepared for recycling.
 That means removing the labels and caps and making sure it is properly rinsed out.
 Food remnants may seem harmless, but they’re actually one of the biggest perpetrators of recycling contamination.

 Polyethylene terephthalate, or PET, is the most widely used plastic in the world, being the top choice for most bottling and packaging.
 You’ll find it in water and soda bottles, peanut butter jars, carpet, clothes, and so much more.

 PET is also known by the trade name “polyester,” one of the most popular synthetic fabrics.

 Fortunately, PET can be easily recycled.
 About 1.5 billion pounds of this type of plastic get recycled every year in America alone.

 If PET sounds familiar, rPET might, too.
-This is the recycled version of the plastic that commonly found in clothes from some of our favorite sustainable fashion brands, like Patagonia and Outerknown.
+This is the recycled version of the plastic that is commonly found in clothes from some of our favorite sustainable fashion brands, like Patagonia and Outerknown.

 Unfortunately, PET is usually “downcycled,” meaning it can only be transformed into a product of lesser value (like fiberfill or carpeting).
 Essentially, PET degrades and can only be recycled so many times.